 Chris has experience of conducting litigation at the highest level, including before the Court of Appeal.

-Chris was once again ranked as Band 1 Counsel in the recent publication of Chambers and Partners 2018:
+Chris was once again ranked as Band 1 Counsel for employment law (Wales and Chester circuit) in the recent publications of Chambers and Partners 2019 and Legal 500.

 Equality and Human Rights Commission Preferred Panel of Counsel